raimuucka/ArduinoSTM32wiki/Using-a-generic-stm32-board-on-linux-with-Maple-bootloader.md

 echo -e "\n\rSerial port is $THIS_TTY Please allow 15 seconds before attempting to read from serial port."

 ```
-Next we need a method to reset the device once we have programmed it.
+Next we need a method to reset the device node in linux once we have programmed the board, in order to correctly enumerate the maple serial device as a tty, otherwise linux still thinks it has a dfu device attached.

 We use the code from here http://askubuntu.com/questions/645/how-do-you-reset-a-usb-device-from-the-command-line.

 Copy the 'c' code below and save as usb-reset.c